dylan-davidson/Core-Connect-4/Core.md

 * The rows are described from bottom row to top row, separated by forward slashes <code>/</code>
 * Each column within a row is described from left column to right column, in the following format:
   * If a location is occupied, it will be denoted using the 'x' or 'o' character that occupies the location.
   * Unoccupied locations are noted by the number of consecutive blank locations in that row.
-  * A single unoccupied location is denoted as '1'.
 * After all rows of the board are written in this way, there is a space and the character of the next player to move (either 'x' or 'o').

 **Examples**